 However, consider this:

-- We know that when Henry VII took his son Arthur to meet Katherine of Aragon on the same road, four years later, they rode out from the Royal hunting lodge at Easthampstead and met her at Finchampstead Ridges.
+- It’s believed that when Henry VII took his son Arthur to meet Katherine of Aragon on the same road, four years later, they rode out from the Royal hunting lodge at Easthampstead and met her at Finchampstead Ridges.

 - No bridge spanned the Blackwater until Eversley Bridge was erected in 1819, apart from the one at Swallowfield, marked on Saxton’s 1576 map, hence Henry cannot have crossed at either Finchampstead Bridge or Eversley.

 Hence, it seems that in 1497 Henry would more likely have started on the modern A33 towards Reading.
 Either he crossed the river at Swallowfield (since replaced), or possibly he used the two fords where the Roman road known as The Devil’s Highway crosses the Blackwater.